RobDoan/code-assistance-commands/templates/01-research-phase/04-experiment-summary.md

 - **Solution Hypothesis #1:** Interactive onboarding checklist will restore retention to 35%
 - **Solution Hypothesis #2:** Introducing payment after "aha moment" will increase conversion 25%

+### Option 2: Workshop-Driven Prioritization (Complex Cases)

+If you have many research insights and need to prioritize multiple competing assumptions, run the Assumption & Opportunity Mapping Workshop:

+**Next Step:** `05-assumption-mapping-workshop.md`

+**When to Use Workshop:**
+- Multiple competing solution directions discovered in research
+- Complex findings with many interconnected assumptions
+- Need to prioritize between 5+ potential experiments
+- Team needs alignment on which assumptions are most dangerous

+**Workshop Output:** Prioritized queue of named experiments ready for Design Phase, ranked by Impact/Certainty matrix.

 ---